MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/India/GST-Input-Service-Distribution-Transaction.md

 In this document we are going to discuss the process and entries of input service distribution.

-## Purchase Transaction with Input Service Distribution location
+## Purchase transaction with input service distribution location

 1. Choose the ![img](image/search.jpg)icon, enter **Purchase Invoice**, and then choose the related link.
 2. Select **Vendor** on **Purchase Invoice** header.